tiffpereira/u2_lesson_useContext/README.md

 `React.createContext()` will be created in the parent Component and then it will use `.Provider` to pass the data using the `value` prop.
 Since context is meant to provide and make accessible data at a more global level it must be exported from the parent and then imported by any children that need to access the data.

+- Lets touch 5 files - DataContext.jsx, and then Components A, B, C, and D.
+- Set your .App's display to be a flex row that is justified evenly.
+- Nest component B inside of Component A, Component D inside of Component C,  then nest Components A and C inside of App.
+You should have 2 parent components on your screen, each nesting 1 child component.

+Data Context is pretty small, but it packs a whole bunch of power.

 ```js
 DataContext.jsx